Justin-Tan/generative-compression/README.md

 ```

 ## Results
 These globally compressed images are from the test split of the Cityscapes `leftImg8bit` dataset.
+The decoder seems to hallunicate greenery in buildings, and vice-versa.

 #### C=8 channels, multiscale discriminator
 | Input | Output (0.072 bpp) |
 |-------|-------|